praeclarum/praeclarum.github.io/_drafts/2018-08-09-oops-i-wrote-a-c-compiler.md

 #### Numbers

 All math in the 2010 compiler was done with 32-bit integers.
-This needed to be fixed to support other integer sizes, unsigned math, and floating-point numbers.
-This also means conversions (casts) betweeen all the types would need to be supported.
+While the compiler was well aware of different data types, my virtual machine was not.
+It needed to be fixed to support other integer sizes, unsigned math, and floating-point numbers.

+This
+also meant implementing conversions (casts) betweeen all the types would need to be supported.
 It's unglamorous and terrifyingly boring code to write but it needed to be done.

 I have since concluded that 95% of a C compiler's job is to convert between data types.

 #### Pointers and Arrays

 Pointers and array support exposed the most glaring defect in my virtual machine - the use of separate memory spaces.

+C++ naturally has several memory spaces: global data, heap data, local variables, and function arguments.
+My interpreter dutifully kept those spaces separate.
+However, this meant that I had to track several "types" of pointers - depending on what memory regions they pointed into.
+This greatly increased the complexity of the compiler whenever it had to deal with pointers (which was often).

-Unfortunately, C++ programmers assume a unified memory space - you can create pointers to global data, heap data, local variables, even function arguments and they all work they same way.
+Unfortunately, C++ programmers assume a unified memory space - you can create pointers to any of these memory spaces and they all work they same way.
 Worse, C supports pointer arithmetic and people can do terrible things by casting pointers to integers.
+These tricks were not supported *at all* by my virtual machine.

 I decided to stop fighting and to unify my memory model.
 Before, the function call stack was separate from the heap and kept its own private memory spaces for arguments and local variables.
 I had to integrate that call stack onto the main memory stack by using a "frame pointer" register that remembers where in memory each function's value (computation) stack begins.
-I also had to emit relative addresses for local functions and arguments that got offset by this frame pointer.
+I also had to emit relative addresses for local variables and arguments that got offset by this frame pointer.
 Such a mess!

-But the pain was worth it as my compiler and virtual machine now could handle pointers and arrays of any variety and acted as the user expects.
+But the pain was worth it as my compiler and virtual machine could now handle pointers and arrays of any variety and acted as the user expects.
+This would also enable me to simulate hardware registers if I should ever need to.

 And thanks to C#, all this pointer work is safe.
 The entire heap for the program is stored in a C# array.
 When a pointer is de-referenced, that array is safely